BetweenWalls/PD2-Singleplayer/README.md

 There are in-game commands for renaming stash pages and moving stash pages around, as well as some other useful commands such as renaming characters - checkout the PlugY Readme file.

+## Bugs
+See the wiki for a full list of [bugs](https://wiki.projectdiablo2.com/wiki/Bugs#Singleplayer-Only_Bugs).
+Singleplayer-specific bugs include:
+* Having too many items in a stash page with many affixes (e.g. maps) can cause a crash if that page is the most recently visited stash page
+* Having gold in the shared stash can cause issues, preventing oskills and other stats from working correctly
+* Andariel quest bug

 ## Editing
 The included blank characters can be edited with [Hero Editor](https://www.moddb.com/games/diablo-2-lod/downloads/hero-editor-v-104) or other editors, but only until they're loaded in-game.
 Once you play a character and save it, the character's file will be formatted differently.
 If you're making many edits, create copies of the unplayed character files before entering the game with them.
 The [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2) may also be useful for converting certain files from PD2 to vanilla in order to edit them, although it was primarily designed for converting files in the opposite direction.